Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/project_description.rst

 - **Grade + 0.25**: Detect and pass through the pink square during flight from the starting region towards the landing region
 - **Grade + 0.25**: Pass through the location of the pink square during flight from the landing region towards the starting region

+You will get a 3.5 if you crash before reaching the landing region.

 Hardware Task overview
 -----------------------